 In addition, capturing the zone can enable infiltration into the enemy base more easily through the woods behind.

 Retaking the plateau regions is extremely important due to their high point value.
 The Charlie zone has some of the most forbidding geography, with the cliffs that can be garrisoned.
 These can be bombarded, smoked via mortars, and attacked with infantry and then follow up tank forces to attempt to force a re-enter, but of course the enemy can themselves deploy their forces in depth to make such a tactic less decisive.
-At least however, one can enter it and begin standard forest fighting tactics, while the open roads means that armored units can be used in the north-western edge.
+But at least one can enter it and begin standard forest fighting tactics, while the open roads mean that armored units can be used in the north-western edge.

 Flanking troops are useful, although not necessarily as much as on the Alpha side since there is some open terrain with a road which can enable them to be caught out in the open.
 But they can still outflank the enemy and if the village is insufficiently head, retake it, either killing the enemy CV or organizing vision on it.

 The Delta area is less forbidding to enter initially than the Charlie side, although the tree line is again a problem to deal with.
 Outflanking infantry is very useful, particularly to find enemy infantry CVs quartered in the village.
 Once in the forest, it is a dream come true for normal mechanized decks.